 Despite its expansive feel, Santander is a a relatively compact city and its main attractions can be visited in the space of day's walk - allowing for refreshment breaks and a leisurely lunch.

 A really good place to start a walking tour is from the Town Hall Square.
 Facing the main entrance to the building, take the road on the left and soon, you will see the Mercado de la Esperanza ahead of you.
 This hectic fresh produce market is hugely popular with shops, restaurants and regular shoppers and it does seem that you can buy absolutely anything from its stalls and kiosks.
 From there, retrace your steps to the Town Hall and then turn left along the main street (Calvo Sotelo) and the Cathedral will be on your right.
 As well as visiting the main church, you should go into the ‘baja cripta’ where you will see relics of martyrs and some of the original stone work.
 Once you have visited the Cathedral, re-cross Calvo Sotelo and make your way to the Plaza Porticada and from there follow Calle San Francisco and Calle Ataulfo Argenta to arrive at the Mercado del Este.
-This converted market dates from 1840 and now houses a restaurant and bar, various shops and a Tourist Information Office.
+This converted market dates from 1840 and has recently been refurbished.
+It now houses a restaurant, several bars and food outlets, various shops and a Tourist Information Office.

 Crossing the main road again (Paseo Pereda) brings you to the Jardines Pereda and the Centro Botín – this stunning waterfront building was designed by Renzo Piano and plays host to art exhibitions, music concerts and conferences.
 A waterside walkway and cycle path take you from the Centro Botín towards the marina at Puerto Chico and, eventually, the Palacio de Festivales, passing a crane from the original Santander docks, a number of monuments and a small art museum on the way.
 Keeping to the right of the Palacio de Festivales will bring you to Playa de los Peligros which you can cross via a wooden walkway.
 Climb the steps off the beach and turn right and you will soon arrive at the entrance to the Península Magdalena.
 A walk (or train ride) around this peninsula will take you past a polo field, mini zoo, outdoor maritime museum and a twentieth century royal summer residence.
 From the main gates of the peninsula, turn right to enter the Sardinero beach area where you will find hotels, bars, restaurants, an impressive Casino building and, obviously, the beach.
 A good spot to aim for is Piquio from where you can enjoy good views of the beach and enjoy a break in one of the several bars across the road.
 From here, buses will take your tired legs back to the Town Hall.